KEINOS/Explode_version/README_DOCKER.md

 ## Useful tips

-If you don't need much speed to process the command but want to use it easily, then it is recommended to create a bash shell script as an alias.
+If you don't need much speed to process the command but want to use it easily, then it is recommended to create a shell script as an alias.

 1. Either Create/Copy/Download/Clone the shell script file "`explode_version.sh`" below: